hknd23/idcempy/docs/idcempy_tutorial.rst

 `IDCeMPy` is a Python package that provides functions to fit and assess the performance of the following distinct sets of “inflated” discrete choice models:

-* Fit the Zero-Inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC model) to evaluate zero-inflated ordered choice outcomes that results from a dual data generating process (d.g.p.).
+* Fit the Zero-Inflated Ordered Probit (ZiOP) model without and with correlated errors (ZiOPC model) to evaluate zero-inflated ordered choice outcomes that results from a dual data generating process (d.g.p.).

-* Fit the Middle-Inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC) to account for the inflated middle-category in ordered choice measures that relates to a dual d.g.p.
+* Fit the Middle-Inflated Ordered Probit (MiOP) model without and with correlated errors (MiOPC) to account for the inflated middle-category in ordered choice measures that relates to a dual d.g.p.

-* Fit Generalized Inflated Multinomial Logit (GIMNL) models that account for the preponderant and heterogeneous share of observations in the baseline or any lower category in unordered polytomous choice outcomes.
+* Fit Generalized Inflated Multinomial Logit (GiMNL) models that account for the preponderant and heterogeneous share of observations in the baseline or any lower category in unordered polytomous choice outcomes.

 * Compute AIC and Log-likelihood statistics and the Vuong Test statistic to assess the performance of each inflated discrete choice model in the package.